Brian Joubert: 2007–2008 season

 Joubert began the 2007–2008 season at Skate Canada, which he won.
-He was forced to withdraw from the Trophée Eric Bompard, his second Grand Prix event, due to illness.
+He was forced to withdraw from the Trophée Éric Bompard, his second Grand Prix event, due to illness.
 Although he continued to suffer from fatigue for several weeks afterward, Joubert was able to win his sixth consecutive national title; at that point, he had won ten consecutive events over two seasons.
 At the 2008 European Championships in January 2008, Joubert earned the bronze medal despite a fall on the triple axel in the short program and mistakes in the long program.
 In March 2008, he competed at the 2008 World Championships, where he was sixth after the short program but rallied to win the silver medal behind Canadian Jeffrey Buttle.

 2008–2009 season

 In the 2008–09 ISU Grand Prix season, Joubert finished 4th at the Trophée Eric Bompard, then won the Cup of Russia and qualified for the Grand Prix Final.
 He withdrew from the Final before the long program due to a back injury, and withdrew from the 2009 French Championships prior to the event.
 He replaced his first long program with a new one, the first time he had made such a change in the middle of a season.

 At the 2009 European Championships, Joubert scored a new personal best to take the lead after the short program, and finished second in the long program, with a total score high enough to win his third European title.
 At the 2009 World Championships, he led after the short program, but had problems on some of his jumps in the long program and finished third overall.
 He then made a coaching change prior to the season ending event, the inaugural World Team Trophy, where he finished second in the men's event; Team France finished 4th.